 HITRUST VS. HIPAA

-HITRUST expands upon the HIPPA requirement to include additional security and risk management guidelines to form a cohesive framework.
+HITRUST expands upon the HIPAA requirement to include additional security and risk management guidelines to form a cohesive framework.
 HITRUST includes all of the HIPAA safeguards, but is not limited to them.
 HITRUST and HIPAA are therefore not interchangeable.

 The HITRUST framework leverages: